durotolu/Tedbree-Jobs/README.md

 Apply for jobs online

-> Aa hypothetical platform where users can sign in with their basic information and post jobs, seeking applicanats.
+> An hypothetical platform where users can sign in with their basic information and post jobs, seeking applicanats.
+>
 > The users can view their posted jobs and make edits.
+>
 > Applicants can view jobs posted by users and apply to them.

 ## Built with ReactJS and Tailwind